StrawHats-2024/pw4devs/README.md

 - Flags:
   - `--limit`: Maximum number of secrets to display (default: 10)
   - `--offset`: Number of secrets to skip (for pagination)
-- Example: `secretscli secrets list --limit 20 --offset 40`
+- Example: `dv secrets list --limit 20 --offset 40`

 ### Group Commands